Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

-As discussed earlier, the cost function in (\ref{eq:converted cost func}) is equivalent to (\ref{eq:CostFcn}) and (\ref{eq:constrain1}) in the original optimization problem.
-Learning the effective delay of each human user using our proposed PDI method determines the parameters $y_i(t)$ and $F_i(t)$ in the problem (\ref{eq:converted cost func}).
+The cost function in (\ref{eq:converted cost func}) is equivalent to (\ref{eq:CostFcn}) and (\ref{eq:constrain1}) in the original optimization problem.
+Learning the effective delay of each human user using our proposed PDI method determines the parameters {$y^c_i(t)$} and $F_i(t)$ in the problem (\ref{eq:converted cost func}).
 However, in order to satisfy (\ref{eq:constrain1}), we need to also satisfy (\ref{eq:converted constrain 1}).
 The reason for adding (\ref{eq:converted constrain 1}) is that if this constraint is not satisfied in any time slot, the queue length will approach infinity.
 Constraints (\ref{eq:converted constrain 2}) and (\ref{eq:converted constrain 4}) are feasibility conditions and remain the same as (\ref{eq:OrigOptim}).
 Hence, by solving (\ref{eq:converted optimization problem}) in each time slot, the original problem (\ref{eq:OrigOptim}) will be solved.

 Nonetheless, problem (\ref{eq:CostFcn}) is not a convex optimization problem, due to the fact that it is a mixed integer problem and its complexity increases exponentially with the number of users.
 Since (\ref{eq:CostFcn}) needs to be solved at each time slot, this exponential order of complexity makes the implementation infeasible.
 Consequently, we should use a dual decomposition method to break down optimization problem (\ref{eq:converted optimization problem}) to smaller subproblems, and find the optimal solution to (\ref{eq:converted optimization problem}) using a low complexity method.

-It is rather challenging to solve (\ref{eq:converted optimization problem}) using a dual decomposition method, as the structure of $y_i(t)$ makes it infeasible to decompose the objective function for each resource block.
+It is rather challenging to solve (\ref{eq:converted optimization problem}) using a dual decomposition method, as the structure of {$y^c_i(t)$} makes it infeasible to decompose the objective function for each RB.
 In order to overcome this challenge, we convert (\ref{eq:converted optimization problem}) to a decomposable form.
 Then, we will show that this converted problem is equivalent to (\ref{eq:converted optimization problem}).